joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/sales_flow/sales_flow.md

 </div>

-If you need to add a new table that does not have an `updated_at` timestamp/date column, you must update the raw spark job (load_incremental_sales_flow_into_datalake), adding the raw table name and the respective unix timestamp column name for the incremental load on the `COLUMN_MAPPING` dict and also add the raw table name on the `UNIX_FORMAT_TABLES`.
-Then, create the incremental clean query.
+This pipeline produces, in **datalake raw and clean**, tables via full load:
+ - `sales_flow_contact`
+ - `sales_flow_tag`

+If you need to add a new table, you must update the configuration file `sales_flow_[env]_conf.yml`.
+By default, all incremental tables use `updated_at` as a date filter, but if you need a different one, add the property `date_filter_column`.
+If the date filter column isn't actually a date type, you must add the property `unixtime_measure` specifying seconds or milliseconds.
+If the table_name in the raw layer is different to the one in the clean layer, add the property `clean_table_name`.
+For an example of all of these properties, search for `revinfo` on the config file.

+Then, create the clean query.

+If the table isn't found in the configuration file, it will still be ingested to raw incrementally, using `updated_at` as a date filter.
+It WILL NOT be ingested to clean, even if you add the query.

 ### Responsible Data Teams
 For any questions or concerns about this DAG and data, please contact the Data Engineering Team or